ekostrov/PredictRainKaggle/README.md

 * #  Baseline models perform really well out of the box.
 * # Tuninng up imporoved the performance.
 ## Comments on the performance after tuning
-* It seems that the best choice for the model is HGBoost since it has the best balance between recall score at 97.7% on the test data and precision score at 80.6% on the test data.
+* It seems that the best choice for the model is XGBoost since it has the best balance between recall score at 97.7% on the test data and precision score at 80.6% on the test data.
 * If one wants to neglect the precision score (labeling a lot of non-rainy days as rainy), then the best choice is Logistic Regression.
 Even though it is close in performance to Support Vector Machines, it is lighter and easier to retrain.

 # Ways to improve the prject